"It’s not that birth is painful, but rather that women are strong."

 Being free to move and choose your own positions has some other advantages too.
 Its easier for your uterus to do its work, so the contractions tend to be less painful than if you were lying down.
 Freedom of movement, free expression of sound and the natural forward tilting of the uterus helps to modify the pain and are likely to reduce the need for medical pain relief.

-Less Risk of Foetal Distress
+Less Risk of Fetal Distress

 There is also a better blood flow to the placenta when you are upright and breathing deeply, so that your baby receives plenty of oxygen and there is less risk of ‘fetal distress’ developing.
 There is no compression of the internal blood vessels as there may be if you lie for an extended period on your back or in the semi-reclining position.
-Foetal distress is a common cause for a caesarean section or the use of forceps or ventouse to deliver the baby quickly.
+Fetal distress is a common cause for a caesarean section or the use of forceps or ventouse to deliver the baby quickly.
 Blood flow to the placenta and the baby is optimal in upright positions.

 More Powerful, Easier Way to Push